No, I'm Not a Human: Plot

-A sudden and rapid rise in solar activity afflicts Earth with blinding light and unbearable heat during the daytime.
+A sudden and rapid rise in solar activity has caused Earth to be severely affected by blinding light and inhospitable temperatures during the day.
 As temperatures are projected to continue rising and will soon reach lethal levels, the authorities (FEMA in the English translation, EMERCOM in the original Russian script) warn citizens to remain indoors during the day, causing them to adopt a nocturnal lifestyle.
 During the night, people begin encountering the mysterious and hostile "Visitors", who disguise themselves as humans and reportedly emerge from underground and use their appearances to gain the trust of victims and kill them.
 Visitors have certain physical differences that distinguish them from real humans, and the government tries to keep the population informed about these signs through news broadcasts.

 The protagonist, a loner who has been avoiding the outdoors for years before the onset of the crisis, is visited by his neighbor and warned to start taking precautions, especially allowing people in need of shelter from the daytime heat to stay in his house, as Visitors seem to attack groups of humans.
 Over time, the solar catastrophe becomes worse and society breaks down.
 Massive wildfires ravage the countryside, Visitors slaughter police and military patrols, cities are quarantined, hospitals are shut down, martial law is implemented, and anti-government riots erupt.
 Eventually, the heat renders it too dangerous for humans to venture outdoors even at night.
 There are multiple endings based on the protagonist's choices and interactions up to that point.
-In one of such endings, the protagonist decides that it is too dangerous to stay on the surface, and together with people in his house goes underground, fully isolating from the outside world.
+In one of such endings, the protagonist decides that it is too dangerous to stay on the surface, and together with people in his house goes underground, fully isolating from the outside world until summer ends, when global temperatures begin to return to normal.

 Development

-A prototype build of No, I'm Not a Human debuted in Violent Horror Stories: anthology, a collection of four short horror-themed games made by four different developers that released on Steam on August 6, 2024.
+A prototype build of No, I'm Not a Human debuted in Violent Horror Stories: Anthology, a collection of four short horror-themed games made by four different developers that released on Steam on August 6, 2024.
 Trioskaz, the developer of No, I'm Not a Human, subsequently announced on September 4 that they would create an "extended version" of the game with additional characters, events, and mechanics.
 A demo of the expanded game was released on June 9, 2025, on Steam.